 - At the end of 60 days, you’ll know if you either have a winner or a loser but what you get is you learn things.
 Better yet, you stuck with it and gave it a good shot.
 If it takes off, then keep working it or modify it to work better.
 Later on, you can repackage this method as your own with your own spin and sell it to others.

-If you pick a program and work it, that’ll help you ignore new offers.
+If you choose to pick a program and work it, that’ll help you ignore new offers.
 You know you’re busy with something and new offers won’t seem as desirable since going to them will take you off track.
 And don’t expect awesome results right away.
 Very often (most often), you have to work at something a bit for it to work.
 Too many of these offers promise fast results and that’s bad because that’s not how the real world works.
 Work a program for a while.
 Know that you’re at the start of something and it’ll pay off in a little while if you keep working at it.
 Put in the effort – even when you’re not getting results… just keep going!

 Then the ultimate goal is to become a producer yourself.
 Again, you can start and just take a method you’ve used (maybe the one you’re going to start now) and put your own spin on it to make it better.